Hubs-Foundation/hubs-cloud/README.md

 Once you have a working stack on AWS, you can easily create and deploy custom versions of [Hubs](https://hubs.mozilla.com) by cloning the [repo](https://github.com/mozilla/hubs).

-To work on your custom client, you can run the usual `npm start` command, but this will use Mozilla's development servers.
-To run your local client against your self hosted Hubs Cloud instance (for example, to use all of your scenes and avatars in your self hosted instance) run the `scripts/run-hubs-cloud-stack.sh` script.
+To run your local client against your self hosted Hubs Cloud instance (for example, to use all of your scenes and avatars in your self hosted instance) run the `scripts/use-hubs-cloud-stack.sh` script.
 (Run this script without arguments to see how to use it.)
+After running this script, `.env.defaults` will be modified so subsequent runs of `npm start` will be accessing your Hubs Cloud instance.

 To deploy, run `npm run deploy` and follow the prompts.
 If you want to revert back to the upstream version, run `npm run undeploy`.